ianrose/harpist/README.md

 ```
 $ npm install
 ```
+Optionally if you want to use Google Docs/Sheets to provide data you will need to get oAuth credentials. `config_gdocs.json`

 ## How to use

 To develop with harpist: `$ npm run dev`

 To generate with harpist: `$ npm run compile`

+To pull data from a Google Doc '$ npm run ingest'

 After Harpist is running be sure to update `harp.json` with your project specifics.